pimentpoulet/S24_Projects/ChatGPT/Typora/Large Language Models - Tokenizer.md

 ids = list(tokens)
 ```

-This code merges the most occuring pairs successively into new tokens.
+This code merges the most occurring pairs successively into new tokens.

 ```python
 merges = {}    # (int, int) --> int